multani/gcp-changelog/content/looker/index.md

 * Expected Looker (Google Cloud core) deployment start: **Tuesday, October 7, 2025**
 * Expected Looker (Google Cloud core) final deployment: **Monday, October 20, 2025**

-### Changed

-Conversational Analytics users with the `save_agents` permission can now [share data agents](https://docs.cloud.google.com/looker/docs/studio/conversational-data-agents-looker), which lets other users chat with the data agent and its Explores.
-(This release note was added on October 9, 2025.)

 ### Feature

 You can now set the Auto Resize Value setting on single value visualizations.
 This setting has no effect if the Smart Single Value Text Size setting is enabled on the Admin > General Settings page.